Year 1 Baby Costs: It's More Than You Think

 How Much Should I Budget for a Baby?

-It's easy to see why an estimate and final number might differ — perhaps you forgot to plan for everything.
-Or you didn't think you'd need a swing, but you buy one in desperation after a sleepless night.
+It's easy to see why an initial estimate and final expenses might differ since it's nearly impossible to plan for everything.
+Maybe you didn't think you'd need an infant swing, but you bought one in desperation after a sleepless night.

 One-Time, Recurring and Occasional Baby Costs